-We recommend that landlords and other property managers display this report in a public location such as a lobby, laundry room, or community room.
+We recommend that landlords and other property managers provide this report to tenants and display the report in a public location such as a lobby, laundry room, or community room.
 If you would like to receive additional copies of this report, please contact the District office at (805) 688-6015.